dquerales/PdocDocumentations/README.md

 # pdoc_documentations

-An example for create documentations using pdocs libraries
+An example about how to create documentations using pdocs library

 ## Installation